planet-argonbot/2018-rails-survey-site/README.md

 ### `npm run watch-css`

-Builds the CSS/SCSS styles for the app for production.<br>
+Builds the CSS/SCSS styles for the app for production.

 It correctly bundles React in production mode and optimizes the build for the best performance.

 ### `npm start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Hosting Info